This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - Ensuring a minimum house size of 25 sq. meters, including a hygienic cooking area.

-- Integrating support from MGNREGA for labor and Swachh Bharat Mission for toilets.
+- Integrating support from MGNREGA for labour and the Swachh Bharat Mission for toilets.

 - Enabling Direct Benefit Transfers (DBT) to avoid delays and middlemen.